 We work with children and young people who have:

-· A permanent visual impairment which cannot be corrected by glasses
+· A permanent vision impairment which cannot be corrected by glasses

-· Any visual impairment which may affect educational progress
+· Any vision impairment which may affect educational progress

 How and when we do it:

 · We are a service which is available during school term time.